Adrian Price-Whelan, Kelle Cruz, Stephanie T. Douglas

 follow the celestial convention of longitude/RA increasing to the left.

-, knows to expect angular coordinate
+The axis object, ax, knows to expect angular coordinate

 values.
 An important fact is that it expects the values to be in